Résumé of David B. Lamkins

 Broad-based knowledge and experience in many aspects of software and system development, including artificial intelligence, databases, graphics, video, audio, real-time progamming, device drivers, operating systems, memory management, garbage collection, data networking (design, analysis, monitoring, troubleshooting), language compilers and interpreters, fraud detection, textual content recognition, and web applications.

 Experience maintaining, enhancing, upgrading and refactoring large (500,000 line) software systems.

 Development of algorithms and APIs in portable C and C++.
 Maintenance and performance tuning of existing systems.
-Architectural design and implementation of complex systems, including distributed systems and expert systems (product configuration, network design, network analysis.)
+Architectural design and implementation of complex systems, including distributed systems and knowledge-based systems (product configuration, network design, network analysis.)